Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series

-This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+The Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series is an award presented by the Academy of Television Arts & Sciences (ATAS).
 In early Primetime Emmy Award ceremonies, the supporting categories were not always genre, or even gender, specific.
-Beginning with the 22nd Primetime Emmy Awards, supporting actors in drama have competed alone.
+Beginning with 1970, supporting actors in drama have competed alone.
 However, these dramatic performances often included actors from miniseries, telefilms, and guest performers competing against main cast competitors.
 Such instances are marked below: